 To calculate the ROI of test automation, you need to determine the costs of test automation, including the cost of the tools, the cost of setting up and maintaining the test automation environment, the cost of training and hiring staff, and any other costs associated.

 You also need to determine the benefits of test automation, including the time and money saved by automating manual testing, the reduction in the number of defects found in production, the increased speed and coverage of testing, and any other benefits.

 To calculate the ROI, you can use the following formula:

-ROI = (Gain from investment – Cost of investment)/Cost of investment x 100
+ROI = (Gain from test automation – Cost of test automation)/Cost of test automation x 100

 - Speed -> How faster the STLC becomes